Consumer protection in electronic commerce

 1. Introduction

 The subject of the conference is the public voice in the development of internet and the title of the panel is consumer protection in electronic commerce.
 This is a very important issue indeed, which, to my regret and also surprise, has been underfocused.
-In this speech I will try to explain why it’s so important, not to say essential, to listen to the consumer voice.
+In this speech I will try to explain why its so important, not to say essential, to listen to the consumer voice.
 I will also go more detailed into the major concerns regarding electronic commerce in the outlook of a small country in the outskirts of Europe, and not least how we can deal with consumer problems that may arise.
 I will try to highlight the topics listed in the heading, but will also try to share some of the experiences and ideas we have in Norway.

 The issue of consumers and internet can be discussed both on a micro level and a macro level.